Bon Dimanche: supporting the agroecological transition of the dairy industry

 The company has already won over 41 organic stores in and around Paris with this first range of dairy desserts.

-They regularly order and recommend products.
+They regularly order and reorder the products.

 The company was canvassed by other stores, but until February 2023 it was limited by its production capacity, which is no longer the case.